megame24/Maintenance-Tracker/README.md

 The app has the following features(only UI templates at the moment) for the respective categories;

-* A User:
+* A User can:

-  * can create an account and login.
+  * create an account and login.
-  * can make maintenance or repairs request.
+  * make maintenance or repairs request.
-  * can view all his/her requests.
+  * view all his/her requests.
-  * can view the details of a single request, which includes a feedback from an admin if any.
+  * view the details of a single request, which includes a feedback from an admin if any.

-* An admin:
+* An admin can:

-  * can approve/reject a repair/maintenance request.
+  * approve/reject a repair/maintenance request.
-  * can mark request as resolved once it is done.
+  * mark request as resolved once it is done.
-  * can view all maintenance/repairs requests on the application.
+  * view all maintenance/repairs requests on the application.
-  * can filter requests.
+  * filter requests.
-  * can view the details of a request.
+  * view the details of a request.
-  * can provide feedback on approving/disapproving and on resolving a request.
+  * provide feedback on approving/disapproving and on resolving a request.

 ## Technologies